And so the ambiguity grift begins.

 Presentation:

-Swedish filmmaker Ingmar Bergman creates one of the earliest art house pictures and is likely the most challenging film to understand as well.
-Since 1966, this film has been one of the most debated and written about films and you can see its influence on contemporary art house filmmakers like Robert Eggers in The Lighthouse.
-This the film is an art piece that begins like something youโ€™d see in the Museum of Modern Art.
-Flickering subliminal images of nudity and horror are weaved throughout, adding on to the psychological depth of the filmโ€™s themes.
+If you wanted to watch the crรฉme de la crรฉme of art film, look no further.
+It may even be considered THE art house film.
+Swedish filmmaker Ingmar Bergman creates one of the earliest art house pictures, which is also likely the most challenging film to understand throughout classic cinema.
+Since 1966, it has been one of the most debated and written about films and you can see its influence on contemporary art house directors like Robert Eggers in The Lighthouse.
+Itโ€™s an art piece that begins like something youโ€™d see in the Museum of Modern Art.
+Flickering subliminal images of nudity and horror are weaved throughout, adding onto the psychological depth of the filmโ€™s themes.
 The entire film is a thematic metaphor with a lot of dialogue and closeups on faces.
-This is to reinforce deep themes of duality.
-This would likely go on to inspire Michael Hanekeโ€™s psychological films.
+This is to reinforce deep themes of duality, which would go on to inspire Villeneuve and Michael Hanekeโ€™s psychological films.

 Analysis: